awt2542/ViewController-for-Framer/README.md

 Twitter: [@andreaswah](http://twitter.com/andreaswah)

-Thanks to Invision for the excellent UI kit used in the examples: [Do UI kit](https://www.invisionapp.com/do)
+Thanks to Chris for the [original inspiration](https://github.com/chriscamargo/framer-viewNavigationController) for this module and to Stephen, Jordan, Jason, Koen, Fran & Marc for early feedback.
+Also thanks to Invision for the excellent UI kit used in the examples: [Do UI kit](https://www.invisionapp.com/do)